 There are wedding gift lists for a whole host of charities from Unicef and Oxfam to Stand for Trees and Save the Elephants, while Prezola allows you to mix traditional gifts with lots of eco choices and charity donations too.

 If you do want a traditional list with items for your new home look at brands like Buy Me Once that specialises in gorgeous pieces intended to last you a lifetime or the environmentally-friendly Aerende gift list.

 6. Green Honeymoons

 Long haul flight = massive carbon footprint, so if you’re really serious about being green then you’ll have to look closer to home for your honeymoon.
 Staycations are all the rage for 2021 due to the recent travel restrictions.
 The UK has some amazing eco hotel options like Heckfield Place with its biodynamic farm, The Green House in Dorset, The Scarlet in Cornwall and The Pig Hotel at Combe.
 Or you could opt for a self-catering log cabin, treehouse or glamping site.
-Think about how you’re going to travel to your honeymoon – opt for a train, or perhaps hire an electric car for extra eco points!
+Think about how you’re going to travel to your honeymoon destination – opt for a train, or perhaps hire an electric car for extra eco points!

 If you really do want to jet off somewhere exotic (and no one could blame you after the last year or so being stuck at home!), offset your carbon footprint by staying in an eco resort like any of the Six Senses hotels, Jetwing Surf Sri Lanka, Svart in Norway, Soneva Kiri in Thailand, and Bambu Indah in Bali.
 Or consider a honeymoon that gives back in some way – taking part in beach clean-ups, working with an animal charity or using your diving skills to help with marine conservation.
 Look up companies that specialise in “honeyteering” (that’s volunteering on your honeymoon) for inspiration too.